Summer Start Program Housing

 First-Year Priority

 Priority is based on your roommate status (students in roommate groups will select first), University application date, and your community choice.
-Students who select a Living-Learning Community in the Community Choice section will only be able to choose spaces designated for their LLC.
-These students will receive time slots on LLC days, based on their application date.
+Students who select a Living-Learning Community in the Community Choice section will only be able to choose spaces designated for their Living Learning Community.
+These students will receive time slots on Living Learning Community days, based on their application date.